 “Companies realize that they can’t rely on their own research to figure out the landscape of their business any longer.
 The time and effort it takes to do the research now is more difficult, and companies are looking for experts that can filter the noise on the web,” he says.

 Offering vCIO Services in a Post-COVID-19 World

 Zevulunov stresses that managed services providers (MSPs) who provided vCIO services in the past may need to make some changes to meet customer expectations in 2021. “vCIO providers need to adapt to the current needs and be relevant to the market,” he says.
 “Understanding and being on top of market information from various sources are key.”

 He also suggests working with leading vendors to understand new solutions coming to market to provide an outlook for your clients and help direct them toward the technology that will give them the greatest value.

 With more companies across the spectrum seeking out a vCIO, you may also have to adapt the services you provide.
-“It’s key that vCIOs provide a simple subscription model to their clients based on what their clients’ needs are.
-Some firms are looking for one day a week, and some need more handholding.
+“It’s key that vCIOs provide a simple subscription model to their clients based on their needs.
+For example, some firms are looking for one day a week, and some need more handholding.
 Being able to offer more than one package will allow firms to adopt and buy the services,” he explains.

 The Future Looks Bright for vCIOs

 If you’ve toyed with the idea of providing vCIO services, now is a great time to launch them.
 Zevulunov says the concept of using a vCIO is just beginning, and adoption is in the very early stages, even though larger companies have used vCIO services.